craigfreilly/knot-colouring/README.md

 ###Dependencies

-You need to have Choco version 2.1.5 in your classpath for this to work.
+You need to have java installed on your machine and have [Choco version 2.1.5](http://www.dcs.gla.ac.uk/~pat/cpM/jchoco/jchoco2.1.5/jar/) in your classpath for this to work.

 ##Overview